Clearly Better Commercial

 What is cloud-based access control?

 Cloud-based access control systems allow landlords and tenants to monitor and manage access to their spaces remotely from an online dashboard.
-Many cloud-based systems have swapped physical keycards for Bluetooth-powered access provided by a cellphone app.
-For landlords, this a huge timesaver, as they no longer have to spend hours coordinating keycards with tenants or tracking down lost or stolen fobs.
+Many cloud based access control systems have swapped physical keycards for Bluetooth-powered access provided by a cellphone app.
+For landlords, this is a huge timesaver, as they no longer have to spend hours coordinating keycards with tenants or tracking down lost or stolen fobs.
 For tenants, these systems make access to their spaces a breeze.

 Cloud-based access control systems also make it easy to manage authorized visitors.
 Access can be given or revoked instantly through the online dashboard.
 Many systems offer temporary passes for visitors, too, which makes it easy to grant access to maintenance and repair crews and other contractors.